-Angela Valamanesh was born in Port Pirrie, South Austalia in 1953.
+Angela Valamanesh is a leading Australian ceramist, born in Port Pirrie, South Austalia in 1953.
 A graduate of South Australian School of Art in 1977 her practice primarily involved ceramics.
 In 1993 she completed an MA in Visual Arts at University of South Australia and a PhD in 2011.
 She was awarded an Anne & Gordon Samstag International Visual Art Scholarship with a one year residency at Glasgow School of Art in 1996.

 Her practice has broadened to include a wider range of media and a number of collaborative public works with Hossein Valamanesh such as An Gorta Mor 1999 (The Great Irish Famine Memorial) Hyde Park Barracks, Sydney and 14 pieces, 2005, North Terrace, Adelaide.